nackerley/curds2/README.md

 ### Factory support

+#### Cursor Factory
+Custom Cursors are allowed by passing the class to the `cursor_factory` attribute of any Connection.
+Possible uses would be to inherit the current Cursor class and override an internal method for more efficient object-relational mapping of rows...

+#### Row Factory
 This module supports row factory classes similar to those of the sqlite3 (among others) implementation of the DBAPI.
 Instances of a Cursor or Connection have a attribute called `row_factory`.
 Setting this attribute to a special class constuctor which has the format: `GenericRowFactory(cursor, row)` allows for the custom building of rows.
 The default row returned by the `fetch*` methods is the standard `tuple`.
 Currently this module has several pre-defined row factory classes:
 * NamedTupleRow - Rows of python namedtuples with attribute-style access to each item.
 * OrderedDictRow - Rows of python OrderedDict instances.